G-Nils/twelfe/README.md

 Most of the functionalities that are included where a result of demand.
 However there are some other features I might include in the future.
 - [x] Create setup.py installer
 - [ ] Add utilities getters to get section/program headers by attribute, for example *get_section_by_name*
-- [ ] Add utilities getters to get content of section/program headers
+- [ ] Add utilities getters to get content of sections
 - [ ] Add tests